Jonathan Scott (politician): Coaching career

 Scott is nationally recognized as a coach and coaching educator.
 He coached sailing, football, wrestling and lacrosse from youth to elite levels for 18 years.

 He was, at age 19, assumed to be the youngest varsity high school lacrosse head coach in the nation at the Portsmouth Abbey School, where he coached for almost ten years.
 He also coached wrestling at the school.

 He coached wrestling for Bridgewater State College and was certified as a Freestyle Coach for USA Wrestling.
 He coached at the organization's Junior Olympic Developmental Camps and was a coaching instructor for them.

 Professional career

 Scott was a Counselor and Group Home Manager in Providence, prior to embarking on his political career.
 He worked with an adolescent male population and also served as a liaison to Family court and as an Educational Advocate for special education students.

 Political career

 Scott lost in November 2006 and November 2008 to incumbent Patrick Kennedy (D).
 Scott was never able to achieve the fund raising necessary to be competitive with Kennedy.

 Scott counts among his supporters Former United States Secretary of the Navy, J. William Middendorf and Grover Norquist (President of Americans for Tax Reform).
 Scott was the Rhode Island coordinator for Newt Gingrich's "American Solutions Day" project in 2007.

-Scott has always run a transparent campaign and admitted, upfront, to having endured a bankruptcy when he first adopted his son.
+Scott admitted to having endured a bankruptcy when he first adopted his son.

-Scott is now running as an Independent for mayor in Providence.
-He will face the winner of a four-way Democratic Party primary in November.